 Apparently, Hormel also decided to name it “luncheon meat” (午餐肉) instead of Spam, to make it sound glamorous.
 No wonder.
 Back in old days, Spam was considered a fancy thing that people would serve for dinner on Chinese New Year.

-A Common Table
+A Common Table Cookbook

-Eventually I decided to share her Spam Musubi recipe – a great representation of how Asian food inspired local cuisine and became a part of its culture.
+I decided to share her Spam Musubi recipe – a great representation of how Asian food inspired local cuisine and became a part of its culture.
 Even though I got to know this Hawaiian dish only after moving to the US, it makes me feel nostalgic because of the use of Spam, an ingredient that reminds me of time spent with family and friends.

 Spam musubi Ingredients

 Experiment with sushi rice

 It’s very important that you brown the spam slowly and thoroughly.
 It renders some fat and makes a very crispy crust.
 Then you will use some sugar and soy sauce mixed with water to quickly braise the Spam.
 You will end up with a beautifully caramelized dark brown surface that is still chewy and sticky.
 It’s perfect.

 Wrapping the spam musubi

 Barter-Worthy Spam Musubi